jackdewinter/pymarkdown/newdocs/src/plugins/rule_md044.md

 ## Fix Description

-The auto-fix feature for this rule is scheduled to be added soon after the v1.0.0 release.
+The specified word is replaced by the properly cased word presented in the configuration item.

 ## Configuration